vandiedakaf/vandiedakaf.github.io/_posts/2016-08-07-conways-game-of-life.markdown

 In the end I've decided not to add this to the blog because I find it both CPU intensive and (most importantly) distracting.
 The amount of distraction can be reduced by slowing down the animations.
 This brings me to my next section.

-# Scope Creep
+## Scope Creep
 You've probably been a victim of scope creep.
-I always associate scope creep with my day job, that is until I read a post on procrastination where the author warned against scope creep in your personal projects.
-Lo and behold here I was adding feature upon feature on this little "background project".
+I've always associated scope creep with my day job, that was until I read a [post][scope-creep1] where the author warned against scope creep in your personal projects (this [post][scope-creep2] also echoes that sentiment).
+Lo and behold, here I was adding feature upon feature on this little background animation project.
 I decided to put a stop to the creep and finish whatever I was working on (which was spawning the new cells at the *parent* cell's location).
 If the current state did not work for the blog (which it doesn't) then I'd just pull the plug on it.

 If I've taken anything from this exercise it is that your personal projects are also susceptible to scope creep (probably even more so than with professional projects) and reducing the scope creep may lead to more productive personal projects.